shivannis/xandr-docs-public/xandr-docs/articles/monetize/geo-radius-segments.md

 # Microsoft Monetize - Geo radius segments

 > [!NOTE]
 > Access to the geo radius segment targeting feature requires additional roles and permissions.
-Contact your Xandr account representative for more information.
+Contact your Microsoft Advertising account representative for more information.

 A geo radius segment is a list of latitude, longitude, and radius data.
 You can use geo radius segments for geographical targeting of multiple user locations.
 When you create a geo radius segment, you add latitude, longitude, and radius data either manually (copy and paste) or by importing a file.
 Once the geo radius segment is created, these locations are easily targetable on your line item using the segment ID (see [Segment Targeting](segment-targeting.md) for more information).